mehtiumit/reactnativetodoapp/README.md

 ## Simple react native todo app with context

- This project can run only android because i dont have a mac.
+ This project can run only android because i dont have a mac.(if you try on mac i cannot add ios icon you have to add icons by yourself)

 I made this project because i wondered how to react native works and context api.